gjkorne/taskman_v3/docs/project.notes.md

         + Implement proper caching for dashboard metrics
         + Consider implementing query aggregation for dashboard widgets
         + This prevents excessive API calls when loading multiple dashboard components

+        - most recent status of pre-implementation
+            + Thought Process

+            Now that we've updated the provider structure in App.tsx and migrated the components to use our compatibility layers, the console errors should be resolved.
+Here's what we've accomplished:

+            Added new context providers (SettingsDataProvider and SettingsUIProvider) to the App.tsx component, maintaining the proper hierarchy for context nesting.
+            Updated all components using the old SettingsContext to now use our SettingsCompat layer:
+            SettingsPage
+            CategoryVisibilitySettings
+            QuickTaskCategorySettings
+            QuickTaskEntry
+            CategorySelector
+            TimerControls (which was already using the compat layer) This approach ensures that all components continue to function as expected while we transition to the new context structure.
+The context compatibility layers act as an adapter between the old and new context APIs, providing a smooth migration path.

+            Next steps for your refactoring would be:

+            Verify that the application is working properly with no console errors.
+            Continue migrating other parts of the application that might be using the old context APIs directly.
+            Consider creating entry points in your compatibility layers to directly access the underlying data and UI contexts for new components.
+            Once all components have been migrated to use the compatibility layers, you can eventually remove the old context providers entirely and have components use the new contexts directly.
+            This structured approach minimizes disruption while allowing for incremental improvement of the codebase architecture.

     2. Implementation Staging Plan